leomon38/zeo-weather-app/README.md

 Optional features:
   - Add 7-day forecast; (Save in LocalStorage)
-  - Save Favorite Locations (Save to Favorite works not finish with refetch the data)
+  - Save Favorite Locations (Dropdown select menu)

 More to do
   - Move out from LocalSotrage to may be sign in require to save personalized favorite locations.
 (Google firebase/ Authenication....)